MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-02.md

 ### Releases

-Only one release, v1.15.0, was scheduled for the last month of 2023.
+Two releases (v1.16.0 and v1.17.0) are scheduled for January 2024.
 Check out the [release schedule](https://sui.io/networkinfo) and the [most recent releases](https://github.com/MystenLabs/sui/releases).